Paramin: French Creole or Patois mass on Dimanche Gras

 In recent times, given the timing of the Patois Mass in the morning lunch and other snacks are available for sale after the Mass.

 In recent times, the Patois mass has been videotaped.

 Caliente Monday

 Caliente Monday refers to a Monday evening celebration in Paramin of Parang and food.
 This event has been held for more than thirty years.
 The event used to be open to the public or those brave enough to go up to Paramin by jeep earlier in an evening when the sun sets earlier in the day and the air gets cold earlier in the evening, just to hear the Parang Bands from across the country sing either their compositions or renditions of popular songs.
-At the event, residents of Paramin offer for sale provisions and pork or various types of pastelles.
+At the event, residents of Paramin sell provisions and pork, and various types of pastelles.

 Over the last few years, the event has been held at the Country Club on Long Circular Road in Maraval.